publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch13A/m__us_usc_t42_s1786.md

             (A) [section 1760(g) of this title][/us/usc/t42/s1760/g]; and

-            (B) any other Federal law imposing a penalty for embezzlement, willful misapplication, stealing, obtaining by fraud, or trafficking in food instruments (including any item described in subsection (o)(1)(A) of this section issued in lieu of a food instrument under this section), funds, assets, or property.
+            (B) any other Federal law imposing a penalty for embezzlement, willful misapplication, stealing, obtaining by fraud, or trafficking in food instruments (including any item described in subsection (o)(1)(A) issued in lieu of a food instrument under this section), funds, assets, or property.

         (3) __Property subject to forfeiture__